-If you feel a hot, red, raised bump near or on your lip, you probably have a cold sore.
-Cold sores originate from the herpes virus family.
-Once you are infected, you may continue to experience flair ups for the rest of your life.
-Treating cold sores take 10 to 14 days to heal.
-There is no medicine that will instantly cure the sores, but there are some remedies to ease the pain and embarrassment during the healing process.
+If you feel a hot, red raised bump near or on your lip, you probably have a cold sore.
+Cold sores originate from the herpes virus family and once you are infected you can experience flair ups for the rest of your life.
+Treating cold sores take 10 to 14 days to heal and you still have to put up with the pain and embarrassment during the healing process.
 Treat your cold sore early and prevent it from blooming into a full blown red sore.

 Apply a warm tea bag to treat an opened cold sore.
-The tannic acid in a warm, moist bag of black tea like Earl Grey helps reduce swelling and relieve the pain.
+The tannic acid in a warm moist bag of black tea (specifically Earl Grey) helps reduce swelling and relive the pain.

 Another way to use black tea bags is to soak them in hot water then freeze them.
 Use the frozen tea bags for a cold sore one-two punch.
-The iced tea bags will ease the cold sore pain, and the tea compound’s antiviral phytonutrients attack the herpes virus.
+The iced tea bags will ease the cold sore pain and the tea compound’s anti-viral phyto-nutrients attack the herpes virus.

 Fruits and Vegetables

-A six-month study tracked 1,543 herpes cold sore sufferers.
-The group took a daily dose of 936mg of lysine.
-Nine out of 10 had reduced outbreaks and severity of symptoms.
+The group conducted a six month study tracking 1,543 herpes cold sore sufferers.
+The group took a daily dose of 936 milligrams of lysine and nine out of 10 sufferers had reduced outbreaks and severity of symptoms.
 Lysine is in nearly every food including beef, lamb, fish, dairy, eggs and even ice cream.

 Another food contributing to the cold sore fight is broccoli.
-Broccoli contains high levels of Indole-3-carbinol, which may help deaden the herpes virus.
-Brussels sprouts and cabbage are other vegetables that also contain Indole-3-carbinol.
+Broccoli contains high levels of Indole-3-carbinol which may help deaden the herpes virus.
+Brussel sprouts and cabbage are other vegetables that also contain Indole-3-carbinol.